spencer-shadley/completed-class/06-server-side-apis/ajax-review/README.md

     <img src="./images/animate-button.png" alt="app gif" width="50%"/>
   </div>

 Take a look at the `script.js` and look through.
-See you if understand the different parts of the code and how the interact with each other.
+See you if understand the different parts of the code and how they interact with each other.
 I left some comments to the activity where that code concept was introduce.

 ## Tips and Tricks

 After the last assigment many people ask me how to get unstuck when you don't know what to do next or even how to start.
-Below are a few tips and tricks that Ihave come across.
+In preparation for your first project below are a few tips and tricks that I have come across.
+As always you can google fu other approaches and ideas.

 #### what to do when you don't know where to start